New York man convicted of murdering woman who wound up in his backcountry driveway after wrong turn

 On the night of Gillis' death, the group of friends was traveling in caravan of two cars and a motorcycle looking for another person’s house party, when they mistakenly turned into Monahan's driveway in the rural town of Hebron, about 40 miles (65 kilometers) north of Albany.
 They began leaving once they realized their mistake, but Monahan came out to his porch and fired twice from his shotgun, with the second shot hitting Gillis in the neck as she sat in the front passenger seat of an SUV driven by her boyfriend, authorities said.

+During closing arguments earlier Tuesday, the prosecution told jurors Monahan was motivated by irrational rage toward trespassers.

 “He acted out of anger.
-That’s the only thing that can be inferred from shooting at people within 90 seconds of being on his property,” Assistant District Attorney Christian Morris told jurors during closing arguments Tuesday.
+That’s the only thing that can be inferred from shooting at people within 90 seconds of being on his property,” said Assistant District Attorney Christian Morris.
 “He grabbed his shotgun and intended to make them leave as fast as possible and he didn’t care if they were hurt or killed.”

 Monahan himself took the stand in his own defense, saying he believed the house he shared with his wife was "under siege" by intruders when he saw the vehicles approach.
 He said he first fired a warning shot to scare the group away.